 The State Library sends a hot pink bookslip alerting the borrower that the Floating Playaway stays at their library when their patron is finished with it.
 If the borrowing library returns it to you, send it back to them with a note explaining that since the KLC shows them as the holder, the item needs to stay there.
 If it's something you'd like to have in your collection again (at least temporarily), you can create an ILL request to that library and ask them to respond SHIPPED so that the holder in Kansas Main will change back to your library.

-If Floating Playaways are lost or damaged in shipping or in use, email the State Library so that we can either withdraw it or order a replacement.
+If Floating Playaways are lost or damaged in shipping or in use, complete this form and return it with the damaged item so that we can either withdraw it or order a replacement.

 When counting Floating Playaway requests (either lending or borrowing) for the state ILL statistics report, count them as copies (non-returnables).